-Catching the last glimpse of autumn at Europe’s largest Japanese gardens.
+Catching the last glimpse of autumn at Europe’s largest Japanese gardens in Maulevrier, France.
 Continue reading Last days of autumn in the Japanese garden

 Beaufort-en-Vallée, September 2016 — Beaufort’s Joseph Denais museum, in western France’s Anjou, is a survivor.
 Built in 1905, it has the proud resplendence of a turn-of-the century post-industrial-revolution institution whose ambition was to enlighten the local community.
 These days, with its collection of stuffed animals, Egyptian sarcophagi, Japanese porcelain and impressionist paintings, it has the charming incongruity of a life-size cabinet of curiosity that has miraculously made it into the 21st century.